aslotte/ML.NET.Templates/README.md

-# ML.NET.Templates
+## ML.NET.Templates
-dotnet new templates for ML.NET
+ML.NET.Templates is a collection of `dotnet new` templates for ML.NET.

+## Templates
+TBD